 And we know business will need to adapt to markets that have changed and are changing, technologies that are rapidly evolving, and new societal attitudes and values.

 Our commitment to building a better normal begins with people.
-We are expanding opportunities at Deloitte—and throughout our communities with WorldClass—especially among traditionally underrepresented and marginalised groups.
-As a large organisation, we can use our influence to promote equality and justice throughout society, cultivate inclusiveness, and empower all people to grow personally and professionally.
+We are expanding opportunities at Deloitte—and throughout our communities with WorldClass—especially among traditionally underrepresented and marginalized groups.
+As a large organization, we can use our influence to promote equality and justice throughout society, cultivate inclusiveness, and empower all people to grow personally and professionally.